djalbat/xgl/README.md

 ![Masked cube](https://github.com/djalbat/Jiggle/blob/master/assets/masked_cube.jpg)

 Here a cube has been masked by a cube that it contains, that has itself been masked by a cube that it contains.
-The listing below is an abridged version, with only two nested cubes rather than three:
+The listing below is an abridged version of the example, with only two nested cubes rather than three:

 ```js
 const { Canvas, Scene, Mask, Part, Camera } = jiggle;